grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 [//]: # (### Taking a sighting by the stars)

-"I want to learn as much as I can."
-Said Cassandra.
+"I want to learn as much as I can," said Cassandra.
 She paused, thinking about her future.
 "What are you up to at this hour of the night Hemi?"

 "I am catching up on navigation.
 I have to do this every few hours.
 Come over here and look at the chart."